-Cards that are lost or stolen must be reported immediately by the cardholder to the issuing banker by telephone.
-At the earliest opportunity, written notification must also be given to the Executive Manager Corporate Services so that the cancellation of the card may be confirmed and a reconciliation of the card account from the date the card was lost or stolen may be performed.
+Cards that are lost or stolen must be reported immediately by the cardholder to the issuing bank.
+At the earliest opportunity, written notification must also be provided to the Director Corporate Services so that the cancellation of the card may be confirmed and a reconciliation of the card account from the date the card was lost or stolen may be performed.